ShuanyuWu/ShuanyuWu.github.io/content/authors/admin/_index.md

 ## About Me

-Shunyu Wu is current a final-year Phd candidate of artificial intelligence at the Shanghai Jiao Tong University.
+Shunyu Wu is currently a final-year Phd candidate of artificial intelligence at the Shanghai Jiao Tong University.
 His research interests include end-to-end optimization, decision-focused learning, learn to optimize and time series forecasting.